ecssiah/buddhabrot-variations/README.md

 # Green Fractals

-This application generates fractal animations using the method discovered by Melinda Green to visualize the Mandelbrot set (often referred to as a Buddhabrot).
+This application generates fractal animations using the method discovered by Melinda Green to visualize the Mandelbrot set (her version is often referred to as a Buddhabrot).

 Melinda's technique samples points in the complex plane, and then tests them through repeated iteration to see if they eventually land outside of a specified escape radius.
 The number of iterations it takes for an initial value to escape is stored in an array.
 This array is used as a heat map to produce a representation of the Mandelbrot set.